 - Friendly library staff to help guide you to the books and resources you need

-- Programs and activities that focus on literacy, workforce development, and educational success
+- Programs and activities that focus on literacy, educational success, and economic opportunity

-Do you have fines?
-We completely understand and we have programs available to help you pay down your fines, so you can continue using the library.
+Do you have fines on your library card?
+We completely understand, and have programs available to help you pay down your fines so that you can continue to use the Library.
 Simply ask a Librarian for more information.